splunk-soar-connectors/msadgraph/README.md

 Type: **contain** <br>
 Read only: **False**

-Note: The reset password action calls the Microsoft Graph Update user API and updates the user's passwordProfile property.
-Microsoft documents in the request body properties that passwordProfile cannot be used for federated users, so Microsoft Entra ID can return "Password cannot be changed for federated users."
-Manage passwords for federated users through the federation provider.
-For more information, see https://learn.microsoft.com/en-us/graph/api/user-update?view=graph-rest-1.0#request-body.
+Password reset updates the user's passwordProfile property.
+This property cannot be used for federated users; manage those passwords through the federation provider.
+For more information, refer to https://learn.microsoft.com/en-us/graph/api/user-update?view=graph-rest-1.0#request-body.

 #### Action Parameters